atoms-ufrj/polybuild/README.md

 However, it does not carry any conformational information, which is also necessary for the specification of the molecule to be replicated.
 Therefore, in addition to the sequence that translates the structural information, it is necessary to specify conformational parameters for writing the xyz files.
-The simplest choice is adopted, with the particles inserted to form a straight line in a given cartesian direction.
+The simplest choice is adopted, assuming that insertes particles form a straight line in a given cartesian direction.
 Thus, each particle is inserted at a distance lb from the previous one, forming a connecting angle of 180º.